 Following the sun

 Normally, a case is handled within one time zone by a single engineer.
 Doing so allows us to offer a personalized service in the time zone closest to you.
 Upon request, a P1 case can follow the sun, which means that it will be handed off between different global teams for full ongoing 24-hour case resolution.
 This way, work will continue on your case, even when local business hours have come to an end.
-If you want us to enable this service, inform the engineer working on your open case.
+If you want us to enable this service, inform the engineer working on your open case as soon as possible to prevent the request from coming in after their business hours.

 Sometimes this service can also be offered to P2 cases, please consult the assigned engineer on the circumstances.